admob-plus/admob-plus/CONTRIBUTING.md

 ## License

-By contributing to `admob-suite`, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to `admob-plus`, you agree that your contributions will be licensed under its **MIT** license.